The Word Problem for Finitary Automaton Groups

-\enlargethispage{1.5\baselineskip} Please note that $\bm{q}$ may be computed in logarithmic space by \autoref{fct:BcommutatorIsLogSpaceComputable}.
+Please note that $\bm{q}$ may be computed in logarithmic space by \autoref{fct:BcommutatorIsLogSpaceComputable}.

 This concludes the definition of the reduction function and it remains to show $\bm{q} \neq_\mathcal{T} \id$ if and only if $\varphi$ is satisfiable.
-We start by looking at how $\bm{q}$ acts on a word $w \in \Sigma^*$ of length $N$.
-From the cross diagrams (\ref{eqn:ckNCrossDiagram}), we obtain the black part of the cross diagram
+We start by looking at how $\bm{q}$ acts on a word $u \in \Sigma^*$ of length $N$.
+From the cross diagrams (\ref{eqn:ckNCrossDiagram}) (and the definition of $c_k(\bm{r})$), we obtain the black part of the cross diagram

-where we have $q_k = \sigma_0$ if $w = \langle \mathcal{A} \rangle$ for some assignment $\mathcal{A}$ that satisfies $C_k$ and $q_k = \id$ otherwise (i.\,e.\ if $w$ does not encode a suitable assignment or if the assignment does not satisfy $C_k$).
-By combining \autoref{fct:commutatorInCrossDiagrams} with the left part of the cross diagrams (\ref{eqn:gammaCrossDiagram}) (for $\gamma = \alpha$ and $\gamma = \beta$ where $n = N$), we may add the balanced commutators to the cross diagram (gray additions above).
+where we have $\bm{q}_k = \bm{r}_k$ if $u = \langle \mathcal{A} \rangle$ for some assignment $\mathcal{A}$ that satisfies $C_k$ and that $\bm{q}_k$ consists only of $\id$ (and its inverse) otherwise (i.\,e.\ if $u$ does not encode an assignment or if the assignment does not satisfy $C_k$).
+By \autoref{fct:commutatorInCrossDiagrams}, we may add the balanced commutators to the cross diagram (gray additions above).